drakos74/Queue.js/README.md

 - /_examples folder holds a working example
 - 'index.html' and '/examples/index.html' accomplish the same thing .
 This demonstrates the "path independence" property of the main routine in loading scripts

+-- open the console to inspect exactly what is happening in the example.
+-- Tested on Chrome and Firefox